IonelaChiriac/Exercise_tabbar/README.md

-# Exercise about basic Flutter widgets, TabBar and Gradient.
+# Exercise with basic Flutter widgets, TabBar and Gradient.
 > Exercise about basic Flutter widgets, Gradient and creating TabBar.

 ## Table of contents